 “Certificate of Immunization” means a written statement from a physician, nurse practitioner, physician assistant or other health care provider who has administered an immunization to a Covered Emergency Medical Services Person, specifying the vaccine administered and the date it was administered.

-“Covered Emergency Medical Services Person” means an advanced emergency medical services person, a basic emergency medical services person or any person who routinely provides Direct Patient Care.
+“Covered Emergency Medical Services Person” means an advanced emergency medical services person, a basic emergency medical services person or any person licensed by this board who routinely provides Direct Patient Care.
 For the purposes of this definition, EMS students that provide Direct Patient Care are Covered Emergency Medical Services Persons.

 “Direct Patient Care” means any activity that places an individual within 6 feet of a patient for a period of 15 minutes or more.